 The picture below shows the locations of the components that are most likely to fail.
 From my experience, the drivers and Zener diodes are the only parts that blow when the OEM power supply fails.
 The drivers open, the diodes short.
 Since the Quint power supply has a maximum let-through voltage in failure mode of 32 volts, Zener diode D1 which clamps voltages over 36 volts, can be tossed.
 D5 is also optional.
-Both are intended to protect the PA from the over voltage from a blown OEM power supply, but they are inadequate.
-By the time they short, the damage is done.
+Both are intended to protect the PA from the over voltage from a blown OEM power supply, but they are too small, and their clamping response time is too slow..
+By the time they short, one or both drivers are gone.